kuwala-io/kuwala/kuwala/core/backend/app/models/demo/README.md

 # Robyn demo
 [Robyn](https://github.com/facebookexperimental/Robyn) is an experimental, semi-automated and open-sourced Marketing Mix Modeling (MMM) package from Facebook Marketing Science.
 It uses various machine learning techniques (Ridge regression with cross validation, multi-objective evolutionary algorithm for hyperparameter optimisation, time-series decomposition for trend & season, gradient-based optimisation for budget allocation etc.) to define media channel efficiency and effectivity, explore adstock rates and saturation curves.
 It's built for granular datasets with many independent variables and therefore especially suitable for digital and direct response advertisers with rich data sources.
 Originaly Robyn is available on R. `robyn_demo.r` is a modified version of [demo.r](https://github.com/facebookexperimental/Robyn/blob/main/demo/demo.R) for Kuwala purposes.
-Later, `robyn_demo.r` will be a template to run Marketing Mix Modeling (MMM) using own dataset in Kuwala.
+Later, `robyn_demo.r` will be a template to run Marketing Mix Modeling (MMM) using your own datasets in Kuwala.

 ## Prerequisites